OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.ContentFields/Indexing/SQL/README.md

 This modules provides database indexing for content fields.

 ## Available Tables
 * Note that types listed are SQL Server data types.

+    *SQLite doesn't have a length limit on text fields.*

 ### **BooleanFieldIndex** :